dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_stating_problems.rst

 set of discrete values such as Booleans.

-Keep in mind that there are different ways to model a given problem; for example, a constraint satisfaction problem (CSP) can have various domains, variables, and constraints.
-Model selection can affect solution performance, so it may be useful to consider various approaches.
+Keep in mind that there are different ways to model a given problem; for example, a :term:`constraint satisfaction problem` (CSP) can have various domains, variables, and constraints. :term:`Model` selection can affect solution performance, so it may be useful to consider various approaches.

 .. list-table:: A Sample of Reference Problems in |dwave_short|'s Resources
     :widths: 40 20 20 20